Ryanair close to placing new $10 billion Boeing order

 A deal for about 100 of those aircraft could be reached as early as the middle of September, one of the people said, asking not to be identified because the talks are confidential.

-"Ryanair does not comment upon, or engage in, rumor or speculation," a spokesman for the airline said.
-A European spokesman for Boeing Co (BA.N) declined to comment.
+"Ryanair does not comment upon, or engage in, rumour or speculation," a spokesman for the airline said.
+A European spokesman for Boeing Co declined to comment.

 Both manufacturers are adding seats to drive down the operating costs per seat, the key driver of aircraft economics.